 Visit our YouTube channel for a look at some of the video content from past projects by clicking here.
-Why not start by watching the STEAM Playlist?
-It highlights resources and events produced by churches and ministries, to help young adults grapple with issues relating to science and their faith.
+Why not start by watching Oliver Crisp explore the idea of “free will” in a way that takes into account theology and scientific perspectives?

 More from Justin Barrett: